 Other attractions in or around Tokyo

-These are other activities or attractions you can add to your visit:
+These are other activities or attractions you can add for your first time in Tokyo:

 - Visit one of the many museums in Tokyo